 Jesus called the children to him and said: “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.
 Truly I tell you, anyone who will not receive the kingdom of God like a little child will never enter it.”

-“This fundamental point, traditionally obscured in scriptural translation and largely ignored by commentators, clearly has the most far-reaching theological implications.”
+“This fundamental point, long obscured in scriptural translation and largely ignored by commentators, clearly has the most far-reaching theological implications.”
 T.P.
 Brown: The Maternal Spirit